jeffpk62/speech-to-text-icp/custom-upgrade.md

 # Upgrading custom models
 {: #customUpgrade}

-To improve the quality of speech recognition, {{site.data.keyword.ibmwatson}} {{site.data.keyword.speechtotextshort}}: Customer Care occasionally updates base models.
+To improve the quality of speech recognition, the {{site.data.keyword.ibmwatson}} {{site.data.keyword.speechtotextshort}}: Customer Care service occasionally updates base models.
 Because base models for different languages are independent of each other, as are the broadband and narrowband models for a language, updates to individual base models do not affect other models.
 The [Release notes](/docs/services/speech-to-text-icp/release-notes.html) document all base model updates.
 {: shortdesc}

 When a new version of a base model is released, you must upgrade any custom language and custom acoustic models that are built on the base model to take advantage of the updates.
 Your custom models continue to use the older version of the base model until you complete the upgrade.
+As with all customization operations, you must use credentials for the instance of the service that owns a model to upgrade it.

 {{site.data.keyword.IBM_notm}} recommends that you upgrade to the latest version of an updated base model as soon as possible.
 The sooner you upgrade a custom model, the sooner you can experience the improved performance of the new model.
 In addition, older versions of base models will be removed at a future time.
 To encourage upgrading, the service returns a warning message with the results for recognition requests that use custom models based on older base models.